2.B Sponsors: From Mobilization to Engagement

 - Does the settlement plan indicate arrangements for: housing; interpreters; settlement services; transportation; health care; education; schooling; dealing with crisis or trauma?

 If there are documents missing from the application, ROC-O may either return the application or request that sponsors provide additional information within a specified timeframe.
-Immigration officers may also follow up with questions if there are doubts regarding the sponsoring group’s financial or settlement capacity to sponsor.
-Ultimately, if the immigration officer at ROC-O is not persuaded that the sponsoring group is eligible and has financial and settlement capacity to sponsor, the application will be refused.
+Migration officers may also follow up with questions if there are doubts regarding the sponsoring group’s financial or settlement capacity to sponsor.
+Ultimately, if the migration officer at ROC-O is not persuaded that the sponsoring group is eligible and has financial and settlement capacity to sponsor, the application will be refused.